Stathis Kalyvas: Awards

 Kalyvas is the holder of a Woodrow Wilson Awards and the European Academy of Sociology Book Award; along with the Luebbert Best Book Award and the J. David Greenstone Prize of the American Political Science Association.

-His work has been honored with many prizes, among which are the Woodrow Wilson Award for the best book with the them of government, politics, or international affairs, a research grant from the Harry Frank Guggenheim Foundation, the United States Institute for Peace, the Folke Bernadotte Academy, and the Alexander S. Onassis Foundation, the European Academy of Sociology Book Award, the Luebbert Award for the best article in comparative politics (three times), and the Greenstone Award for the best book on politics and history.
+His work has been honored with many prizes, among which are the Woodrow Wilson Award for the best book with the theme of government, politics, or international affairs, a research grant from the Harry Frank Guggenheim Foundation, the United States Institute for Peace, the Folke Bernadotte Academy, and the Alexander S. Onassis Foundation, the European Academy of Sociology Book Award, the Luebbert Award for the best article in comparative politics (three times), and the Greenstone Award for the best book on politics and history.

 In 2007, he was made a fellow of the John Simon Guggenheim Memorial Foundation.
 In 2008, he was elected member of the American Academy of Arts and Sciences, and in 2020, to the British Academy.